 Our puppy kennel is on 16 acres.
 My daughter and grandkids live on one end and I on the other.
 So the puppies get plenty of socialization from birth until the go-home day.
-They get used to the sounds of nature, goats, chickens, other dogs, puppies, and soon-to-be Donkeys as well as my active family and country life, smile.
+They get used to the sounds of nature, other dogs, puppies, cats, loud pressure washer and blower, as well as my not so quite active family and country life!

 Inside view of puppy area with pig rail and doggy door